sachin07sachin/google-trends-data-visualization/README.md

 # Google Trends and Data Visualisation

 ## Overview
-This project analyzes search interest data using Google Trends to understand how public interest in specific topics changes over time.
+This project analyzes Google Trends search interest data using a Jupyter Notebook to understand how public interest in specific topics changes over time.
 The notebook performs exploratory data analysis (EDA) and visualization to uncover:

 - Trends in search popularity over time